21 Sales Closing Techniques to Seal the Deal

 7. Summarizing the points

-As you reach the end of the conversation with a lead, summarize the points you’ve gone over.
+As you reach the end of the sales conversation with a lead, summarize the points you’ve gone over.
 Reiterate their problems and the solutions your product or service offers (to stress the benefits and value).
 Then go over the agreed-upon points and package it into an attractive offer.

 Then ask when they’d like to get started.